Spomky-Labs/otphp/Resources/doc/configuration.md

     # Trusted computer feature
     trusted_computer:
         enabled: false                 # If the trusted computer feature should be enabled
+        manager: acme.custom_trusted_computer_manager  # Use a custom trusted computer manager
+        lifetime: 5184000              # Lifetime of the trusted computer token
+        extend_lifetime: false         # Automatically extend lifetime of the trusted cookie on re-login
         cookie_name: trusted_computer  # Name of the trusted computer cookie
-        cookie_lifetime: 5184000       # Lifetime of the trusted computer cookie
         cookie_secure: false           # Set the 'Secure' (HTTPS Only) flag on the trusted_computer cookie
         cookie_same_site: "lax"        # The same-site option of the cookie, can be "lax" or "strict"